NFT Evening NFT Evening

 Many NFT collectibles, such as the Lonely Alien Space Club and Animetas, offers special perks to their NFT holders.
 Similarly, Al Cabones also promises “special perks and exclusive benefits” to their holders.
 While ETH giveaways, Mobster airdrops, and weapons distribution are part of the pipeline, there isn’t much information on the other benefits holders will enjoy.

 The collection is completely sold out at the moment.
-If you wish to grab one, head over to OpenSea.
+If you wish to grab one, head over to OpenSea

 Security lapse and NFT recall controversy